-In accordance with a resolution passed at the AGM on 5 May 2009, the Nomination Committee shall, up until the time of the 2010 AGM, consist of the Chairman of the Board together with representatives for at least three and at most five of the shareholders with the largest number of votes in the company.
-The names of the members of the committee shall be announced no later than six months before the 2010 AGM.
-The composition of the Nomination Committee for the 2010 AGM was announced on 22 October 2009.
+In accordance with a resolution passed at the AGM on 5 May 2010, the Nomination Committee shall, up until the time of the 2011 AGM, consist of the Chairman of the Board together with representatives for at least three and at most five of the shareholders with the largest number of votes in the company.
+The names of the members of the committee shall be announced no later than six months before the 2011 AGM.

-The Nomination Committee consists of Björn O Nilsson, Chair, representing Ångpanneföreningen's Foundation for Research & Development, Ulf Dinkelspiel, Chairman of the Board of ÅF, Åsa Nisell of Swedbank Robur, and Peter Rudman of Nordea Fonder
+The Nomination Committee appointed on 25 October 2010 comprised Staffan Westlin (Chair), representing Ångpanneföreningen's Foundation for Research & Development, Ulf Dinkelspiel, Chairman of the Board of ÅF, Åsa Nisell appointed by Swedbank Robur, and Peter Rudman appointed by Nordea Fonder.
+In January the Nomination Committee was extended to include a further member, Conny Karlsson, who was appointed by CapMan Public Market Fund.